Vianvolaeus/VVtools/README.md

 Texture Memory should be considered experimental, and assumes a rough calcuation for DXT5 compression rather than RGBA 32bit.
 It should still serve as a decent estimate.

 If the Performance Rank is detected as Very Poor, a warning will be displayed.

+# Other features

+## Update check / auto update

+Thanks to the lovely [blender-addon-updater module by CGCookie](https://github.com/CGCookie/blender-addon-updater), the addon has update checks, versioning and user-enabled Auto-Update.